 The CHAIRMAN.
 Thank you.
 Senator Wyden?
+Senator WyDEN.
+Thank you, Mr. Chairman.

 Ambassador, I want to talk to you for a couple of minutes about the importance of a free and open Internet.
 It is obviously critically important to the economy, but it is also a platform not just for commerce, but for the free exchange of ideas.
 Of course, there have been a lot of battles, a lot of them waged in this room, to come up with the policies that will ensure that the Net stays free and open.